ahmetiaggelos/ahmetiaggelos/README.md

 ### Stack

 - **At work:** PHP · CodeIgniter · MySQL · Vue.js · REST APIs
+- **In production:** Linux · Cloudflare · SSL/TLS · SSH
 - **Building with:** Laravel · Blade · TypeScript
 - **Learning:** Docker · Kubernetes · cloud infrastructure

 ### Where I'm heading

 Deeper into infrastructure.
-I came up through the application layer, and I want to understand the whole path from commit to production, not just the part that runs inside a request cycle.
+I already own part of the edge — firewall rules, certificates, traffic incidents — and I want the rest of the path: containers, orchestration, and what happens between a commit and a running production system.

 ### Before software